-This bit provides status on programming cycles which are write or erase
+This bit provides status on programming cycles which are write or erase actions generated through the FMC register bits (see page 264).

 - 1 The programming cycle has completed. - 0 The programming cycle has not completed.

 This status is sent to the interrupt controller when the ${\tt PMASK}$ bit in the FCIM register is set.